More than ready—Loyola ready

-Loyola University Maryland’s time-tested, distinctly taught Jesuit approach to education allows students to master the tools and develop the traits needed to learn, lead, and serve in a diverse and ever-changing world.
-Loyola is everything a Jesuit education should be: rigorous, value oriented, communal, and spiritually uplifting.
-Your experiences here will be some of the most transformative of your life—and some of the most rewarding.
-They’ll help you become more than you knew you could be: more knowledgeable, more capable, more confident, and more committed to changing lives—others’ and your own.
-At Loyola, you’ll be prepared and eager to face whatever the future holds in your life and career that follow.
+Loyola University Maryland’s time-tested, distinctly taught Jesuit approach to education allows students to master the skills and develop the knowledge and traits they need to learn, lead, and serve in our diverse and ever-changing world.
+Your experiences here will be some of the most transformative of your life—as well as some of the most rewarding.
+These experiences will help you become even more than you thought you could be: more knowledgeable, capable, confident, and committed to changing lives—others’ and your own.
+You’ll be prepared and eager to face whatever the future holds in your life and career that follow.

-From the day you arrive on campus to the day you graduate, you’ll be asking and answering fundamental questions about who you are and what you love.
-Here, you’ll discover and build a path that connects you to your values and passions—and leads to your dreams.
+From the first day you step on Loyola’s campus until the day you graduate, you’ll be asking and answering fundamental questions about who you are and what you love.
+Here, you’ll discover and build a path that connects you to your values and passions—leading you to your dreams.

-The Greyhound Nation is a talented, driven, intellectually curious community that will make you feel inspired, encouraged, and empowered to put your all into everything you do.
-With just under 4,000 undergraduates from 40 states, six continents, and over 40 countries, Loyola is big enough to inspire and challenge you yet small enough to be welcoming, personal, and accessible.
-Surrounded by people from different backgrounds with diverse interests, you’ll be immersed in an experience that is sure to be rich and guaranteed to surprise you.
-You’ll feel comfortable taking big risks, asking bold questions, and trying new things.
-And you’ll forge deep, meaningful relationships with your peers, professors, coaches, classmates, and neighbors.
+Greyhound Nation is a talented, driven, intellectually curious community that’ll inspire, encourage, and empower you to put your all into everything you do.
+With just under 4,000 undergraduates from 40 states, six continents, and more than 40 countries, Loyola is big enough to inspire and challenge you yet small enough to be welcoming, personal, and accessible.